thewhodidthis/tapeless/README.md

 ### likewise

 Produces exceptions for failing assertions.
 Includes ready-made checks for truthiness and equality.
 The named export `reassert()` is available for creating own assertions.
-For example,
+For example:

 ```js
 import { reassert } from "https://thewhodidthis.github.io/tapeless/likewise.js"